DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-12-separating-the-published-status-into-open-closed-and-scheduled.md

 ### Open

-Courses with the ‘open’ status indicates:
+A course with the ‘Open’ status indicates:

 - the course has been published and is available on Find
 - the course has vacancies